More Labrador Information?We want to provide you some Labrador Resources

 PRA worsens over time.
 The affected animal experiences night blindness initially because the rods are affected first.
 The condition progresses to failed daytime vision.
 There is no cure for PRA.
 Fortunately, testing is available.
 In the last several years, DNA is being used to identify which genes are responsible for PRA.
 In one form of PRA called â€˜rod cone dysplasia 1â€² (rcd1), which affects Irish Setters, the gene mutation has been identified.

 At present, the strongest link to contributing factors other than genetic predisposition appears to be to rapid growth and weight gain.
-In a recent study done in Labrador retrievers a significant reduction in the development of clinical hip dysplasia occurred in a group of puppies fed 25% less than a control group which was allowed to eat free choice.
+In a recent study done on Labrador retrievers, a significant reduction in the development of clinical hip dysplasia occurred in a group of puppies fed 25% less than a control group that was allowed to eat free choice.
 It is likely that the laxity in the hip joints is aggravated by the rapid weight gain.

 Elbow dysplasia is a general term used to identify an inherited polygenic disease in the elbow of dogs.
 Elbow dysplasia has multiple inherited etiologies which may occur singularly or in combination.
-These etiologies include fragmented medial coronoid (FCP) of the ulna, osteochondritis of the medial humeral condyle and ununited anconeal process (UAP).
-The most sensitive view used to diagnose secondary degenerative changes in the elbow joint is an extreme flexed medio-lateral view of the elbow which is required by the OFA and recommended by the International Elbow Working Group.
-The veterinary radiologists are most interested in the appearance of the anconeal process of the ulna.
+These etiologies include fragmented medial coronoid (FCP) of the ulna, osteochondritis of the medial humeral condyle, and ununited anconeal process (UAP).
+The most sensitive view used to diagnose secondary degenerative changes in the elbow joint is an extreme flexed mediolateral view of the elbow which is required by the OFA and recommended by the International Elbow Working Group.
+Veterinary radiologists are most interested in the appearance of the anconeal process of the ulna.

 When there is the instability of the elbow joint due to elbow dysplasia, one of the most sensitive radiographic findings is new bone proliferation (osteophytes) on the anconeal process of the ulna associated with secondary developmental degenerative joint disease.